Sangbin-Park/rhoReactingBuoyantFoam/README.md

-Ubuntu 22.04
+OS: Ubuntu 22.04

-OpenFOAM-8
+Version: OpenFOAM-8

-GPT made
+Thanks to GPT for the help!